5 Smallest City in the World – Both by Area and Population

 Area: 0.44 sq. km.

-The reason for that is the presence of world-famous arts in the city.
-Apart from that, the city has a population of nuns, priests, cardinals, and other religious figures as the city have the base of the Pope and the catholic churches.
+The reason for that is the presence of world-famous art in the city.
+Apart from that, the city has a population of nuns, priests, cardinals, and other religious figures as the city has the base of the Pope and the catholic churches.
 It also has picturesque gardens to see.
+Natvisa.com has put together a great guide for your upcoming visit to Italy!!

 2. Adamstown, Pitcairn Islands